Kaiserslautern High School

-Kaiserslautern High School, (formerly known as Rhine High School or Kaiserslautern American High School) also known as “K-Town” or simply “KHS” is a Department of Defense (DoD) operated international school in Kaiserslautern, Germany.
-The school, which serves over 800 students with 68 full-time educators (11:1), is located on Illinois Place in Vogelweh.
+Kaiserslautern High School (KHS), formerly known as Rhine High School as well as Kaiserslautern American High School, is part of the Department of Defense Education Activity (DoDEA) system for military dependents.
+KHS, along with Ramstein High School, are two DoDEA schools that serves the Kaiserslautern Military Community (KMC) in Kaiserslautern, Germany.
+The KMC is home to the largest American population overseas.
+The school, which serves approximately 800 students with 68 full-time educators (11:1), is located on the Vogelweh Military Complex.

-KHS is part of the DoDEA (Department of Defense Education Activity) as well as DoDDS (Department of Defense Dependents Schools) system.
-KHS is located in the Kaiserslautern District, one of the six European school districts run by DoDEA, and is one of the largest DoDDS schools by population in Europe.
-KHS serves students of the Kaiserslautern Military Community.
-With approximately 50,000 American inhabitants, KMC is the largest community of Americans outside the United States.
+KHS and all other DoDEA schools are operated by Department of Defense Education Activity (DoDEA).
+KHS is located in the Kaiserslautern District, one of the six European school districts run by DoDEA, and is one of the largest DoDEA schools by population in Europe.

 Shortly after the development of Western Area Command (WACOM) in 1952, when Americans took over the western area of Germany from the French, KHS was housed in a converted apartment building.
 On March 12, 1953, the school moved into an old hospital building and expanded continuously over the years.

 From 1953 to 1958, the school included a dormitory for approximately 150 French and German students.
 The school was originally known as Rhine High, not being referred to as "KAHS" until the early sixties, and "KHS" fairly recently.
 The school grew quickly, in 1982 KHS (with an enrollment of more than 1600 students) was the largest military-operated high school outside the continental US.